 unMonastery is a distributed network and a way to re-vision resilient communities during a time of environmental, infrastructural, and economic volatility.
 Interweaving the history of monasticism and hackerspace design patterns, the initiative is in the process of building a network of long-term living spaces to cultivate service-oriented work and practice.

-For over three years, I worked to support unMonastery living sites in Matera, Italy and Athens, Greece, as well as contributed to the production of a library of documentation, tools, templates and reflection, known as the unMonastery BIOS.
+For over four years, I worked to support unMonastery living sites in Matera, Italy and Athens, Greece, as well as contributed to the production of a library of documentation, tools, templates and reflection, known as the unMonastery BIOS.

 Benedictine principles inform a new open-source initiative, Elvia Wilk, unCube Magazine, 25/04/2014